Published on behalf of the American Educational Research Association

 How to Get Help With the Quality of English in Your Submission

 No written or oral permission is necessary to reproduce a table, a figure, or an excerpt of fewer than 500 words from this journal, or to make photocopies for classroom use.
 Authors are granted permission, without fee, to photocopy their own material or make printouts from the final pdf of their article.
 Copies must include a full and accurate bibliographic citation and the following credit line: “Copyright [year] by the American Educational Research Association; reproduced with permission from the publisher.”
 Written permission must be obtained to reproduce or reprint material in circumstances other than those just described.
-Please direct all requests for permission or for further information on policies and fees to the journal’s Website at http://eepa.aera.net/.
+Please go to http://www.sagepub.com/journalsPermissions.nav for further information on policies and fees.

-For authors who use figures or other material for which they do not own copyright:
+Permission to submit material for which you do not own copyright:

 Authors who wish to use material, such as figures or tables, for which they do not own the copyright must obtain written permission from the copyright holder (usually the publisher) and submit it along with their manuscript.
 (However, no written or oral permission is necessary to reproduce a table, a figure, or an excerpt of fewer than 500 words from an AERA journal.)